yrsong15/CellSociety/doc/DESIGN.md

 + The objective of this project is to come up with a fluid, flexible platform on which various Cellular Automata programs - including, but not limited to Model of Segregation, Predator-Prey Relationships, and Spreading of Fire - can be run on.

 + Abstraction is the key to our project, in that the platform must be able to account for different types of CA models.
+Because of this we have tried to come up with a solid base to our project and allowed the most flexibility to be in adding a simulation or changing the values/algorithms of a simulation.
 As such, we have come up with three key components to the project, which are as follows:
 	* **Grid Template**: This is the basic template on which the *Game Engine* and each *Species* will operate.
-	* **Game Engine** : This is the *Game Loop* of our project that will not only give the start/stop signs for each step of the game, but also store the *status quo* of each state so that individual species know whether to change their state or not once the Game Loop begins.
+	* **Game Engine** : This is part of the *Game Loop* of our project that will not only give the start/stop signs for each step of the game, but also store the *status quo* of each state so that individual species know whether to change their state or not once the Game Loop begins.
 	* **Species** : This is the abstract model on which individual species will be based.
 Each individual species (ex: Sharks, Fire, different races) will work on the module provided by the Species superclass and manipulate the module so that specific details inherent to each model can be provided.
 The species class will be open to extension but closed to algorithms.